tthew/gulp-angular-webpack-seed/README.md

 This project is not maintained, contains vulnerable dependencies, leverages legacy libraries and tools (Angular 1.x, node ~0.10) and demonstrates outdated patterns.

-**There are almost certainly better ways to approach this**
+**There are almost certainly better ways to approach this with a modern stack!**

-Proceed with caution & at your own risk!
+Proceed with caution & at your own risk.

 ---